anurag-327/socicons/CONTRIBUTING.md

 ## Ways to Contribute

-There are several ways to contribute to Socions:
+There are several ways to contribute to socicons:

 1. Adding support for new icons.
 2. Enhancing existing icons and their styles.